vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 - [EC2 Instance Storage](#EC2-Instance-Storage)
 - [EC2 Elastic Load Balancing and Auto Scaling Groups](#EC2-Elastic-Load-Balancing-and-Auto-Scaling-Groups)

-AWS EC2 is one of the most popular of AWS services.
-EC2 stands to Elastic Compute Cloud and is a service where you can rent virtual servers from AWS.
+EC2 stands to Elastic Compute Cloud and is a service where you can rent virtual servers or machines called EC2 instances from AWS.
 This Cloud Computing is from Infrastructure as a Service (IaaS) type.
 EC2 is also a Region Scoped Service.

+### EC2 Sizing & Configuration Options

+- Operating System (OS): Linux,\Nindows or Mac OS
+- How much compute power & cores (CPU)
+- How much random-access memory (RAM)
+- How much storage space:
+  - Network-attached (EBS & EFS)
+  - hardware (EC2 Instance Store)
+- Network card: speed of the card, Public IP address
+- Firewall rules: security group
+- Bootstrap script (configure at first launch): EC2 User Data

+### EC2 User Data

+- EC2 User Data script is used for bootstrapping.
+- Bootstrapping means launching a piece of code at the time when a machine starts.
+- This EC2 User Data Script runs once when the instane first start.
+- This script runs with the root user.
+- This script is used to automate boot tasks such as:
+  - Installing updates, softwares.
+  - Downloading common files from the internet.
+  - And much more!

 ### How to Create a Basic EC2 Instance